 This final tip comes from Jeanne Rewa and Daniel Hunter, two online training experts.
 When we meet face-to-face, we rely a lot on nonverbal cues to communicate.
 In person, for example, we can acknowledge others by simply making eye contact.
 This isn’t impossible to recreate on Zoom, but it does require more effort.

 Girl Scouts has and continues to be a movement for all girls, a place where girls can feel safe to explore their potential regardless of their race, ability, religious affiliation, or economic background.
-This holds true even as Girl Scouting shifts to a new virtual reality.
-Building an inclusive troop culture can seem daunting even during the best of times.
-But remember that especially now as girls search for connection during times of social distancing, it’s imperative that everyone feels not only included, but fully embraced.
+This holds true even as Girl Scouting is experienced virtually.
+Building an inclusive troop or service unit culture can seem daunting even during the best of times.
+But remember that it’s imperative that everyone feels not only included, but fully embraced.

-Lily Yu – Lily is a Program Resource Specialist at River Valleys.
-She earned her BA in comparative literature and Japanese from Hamilton College and has a background in publishing and advertising.
-Though she wasn’t a Girl Scout growing up, Lily is making up for lost time as a volunteer and troop cookie manager for her daughter’s Brownie troop.
+Lily Yu – Lily earned her BA in comparative literature and Japanese from Hamilton College and has a background in publishing and advertising.
+Though she wasn’t a Girl Scout growing up, Lily is making up for lost time as a volunteer and troop cookie manager for her daughter’s troop.
 In her free time, she enjoys going for long walks, reading, and spending time with her family (And rescue dog, Neil!).